EVERYTHING You Need to Find Truck Loads Online

 While the free freight matching services can serve owner-operators for a while, the ones that require a monthly fee often have more options.
 These fees can range anywhere from $30 to $100.
 Some of the most highly rated load boards include:

-- 123 Load Board — This load board offers a Standard Plan for $35 per month and a Premium Plan for $45 per month.
+- 123 Load Board — This load board offers a Standard Plan for $35 per month, a Premium Plan for $45 per month and Premium Plus Plan for $55 a month.
 The Premium Plan offers LTL freight finding, instant load and truck matching, load payment rates in searches and credit reports.
-Both plans offer a 10 day free trial.
-If you they decide to sign up for a yearly plan, drivers can save up to $100 and get a free t-shirt.
+Both plans offer a 10-day free trial.
+If they decide to sign up for a yearly plan, drivers can save up to $100 and get a free t-shirt.

 - Get Loaded — Trucker packages range from $29.99-$99 per month.
 Getloaded Plus offers email alerts, unlimited truck posts, credit scores, a favorites list, on-call support and an auto-matching service that connects loads to equipment.

-- Truckstop.com – The basic account is around $35 per month and provides access to over 500,000 loads.
+- Truckstop.com – The basic account is $39 per month and provides access to over 500,000 loads.
 Their search feature lets truckers filter their search based on a number of criteria (credit history, days-to-pay, etc.) so that they can find the ideal business partner.

 - Direct Freight Services — Load board that, for $35 per month, offers a wide array of services that many other load boards do not, like text alerts, file storage, alert searching, etc. Before signing up, drivers have the option of a 15-day free trial.